sanjaysingh/docker-rabbitmq-cluster/README.md

 Docker images to run RabbitMQ cluster.
-It extends the official image with a rabbitmq-cluster script that does the magic.
+It extends the official image with a rabbitmq-cluster script that does the clustering.

 # Building